PrincyAjit/findpro-assessment/README.md

 # Findpro Assessment

 By default the dashboard page is loaded.

-To access the contact us page,access it via the url by adding /contactus at the end.
+On the right you will find a Contact us button that will redirect you to the contact us page.